seb1080/webOneBiteAtaTime/vue_cheatsheet/cheatsheet.md

 ## Watchers Properties

-Watchers are more usefull when you want to perform async or expensive operations in response to changing data, like a API call.
+Watchers are more useful when you want to perform async or expensive operations in response to changing data, like a API call.

 ```js
 <template lang="pug">